ernjs/polymerase/readme.md

 # Polymerase

+Synthesizes any directory to a "virtual machine" sandbox.

-An agnostic docker environment boilerplate for web development and studies that translates the current directory into a running container with a optimized composer.
+An agnostic docker environment boilerplate for web development and studies that make the current directory a running container with a optimized composer (really, its beautiful) and other cool stuffs for local playground.